 The Three Standard Field Sobriety Tests

-When police are conducting an investigation to determine whether a driver is impaired or not, they will almost certainly request that the driver perform Standardized Field Sobriety Tests, which have been certified by the National Highway Traffic Safety Administration.
-There are three standard tests: Horizontal Gaze Nystagmus (HGN, the eye test), Walk and Turn, and One Leg Stand.
-You do not have to agree to take these tests; there is no consequence for refusing the tests.
+But this is usually only the beginning of these types of attention related tasks.
+When police are conducting an investigation to determine whether a driver is impaired or not, they will almost certainly request that the driver perform Standardized Field Sobriety Tests (FSTs), which were developed and “validated” more than thirty-five years ago by the National Highway Traffic Safety Administration (NHTSA).
+There are three tests that they studied all those years ago, Horizontal Gaze Nystagmus (HGN, the eye test), Walk and Turn, and One Leg Stand, and determined that a certain number of performance cues were correlated with alcohol impairment.
+Keep in mind: you do not have to agree to take these tests; there is no consequence for refusing the tests.

 The Issues With Field Sobriety Tests